SepDynamics/sep-trader/docs/SEPEngine_WP.md

 3. Time-Anchored Identity Manifold (Valkey Database) At the heart of SEP’s architecture is the Valkey database, which serves as a time-anchored manifold of identities in the system.
-In practical terms, Valkey (a high-performance key–value store akin to an advanced Redis) is used as the Long-Term Memory (LTM) tier to persistently store patterns that have proven stable and important .
+In practical terms, Valkey (a high-performance key–value store akin to an advanced Valkey (Redis-compatible) is used as the Long-Term Memory (LTM) tier to persistently store patterns that have proven stable and important .
 Each identity in this context refers to a distinct emergent pattern or data entity that the engine is tracking.
 Identities could represent, for example, a candidate market regime pattern or a learned signal feature.
 As time progresses, each identity’s state is captured at discrete intervals (e.g. each tick or